 The bank currently employs around 5,900 staff.
 As of 2016, the total income of the bank amounted to US$2,237 million and total assets reached US$598 billion.

 DZ Bank is an acronym for Deutsche Zentral-Genossenschaftsbank, meaning cooperative bank.
-Founded in 2001, the bank serves as the central institution for more than 1,000 co-operative banks.
-Headquartered in Frankfurt, it employs around 29,300 employees and serves 16 million customers.
+Founded in 2001, the bank serves as the central institution for more than 1,000 co-operative banks in Germany.
+Headquartered in Frankfurt, it employs around 29,300 staff and serves 16 million customers.

 The bank currently operates in Berlin, Düsseldorf, Hanover, Koblenz, Munich, Munster, and Stuttgart, as well as in London, New York, Hong Kong, and Singapore.

 Founded in 1955, UniCredit Bank AG offers personal and commercial banking products and services in Germany, the United Kingdom, Italy, Luxembourg, the rest of Europe, Canada, the United States, and Asia.
-The bank currently employs 85,000 employees and serves 11 million customers through its 1,150 branches.
-As of 2016, the bank’s total income was US$6,375 million and total assets were US$938 billion.
+The bank currently employs 85,000 staff and serves 11 million customers through its 1,150 branches.
+As of 2016, the bank’s total income was US$6.3 billion and total assets were US$938 billion.

-Established in 1999, Landesbank Baden-Württemberg is both a universal bank and a commercial bank.
-It is headquartered in Stuttgart and currently employs around 10,840 employees.
+Established in 1999, Landesbank Baden-Württemberg is both one of the universal banks and a commercial banks in Germany.
+It is headquartered in Stuttgart and currently employs around 10,840 staff.
 The bank’s business model is based on five pillars: corporate customers, private customers, savings banks, real estate financing, and capital markets.
-As of 2016, the bank’s total income amounted to US$3,045 million and total assets reached US$287 billion.
+As of 2016, the bank’s total income amounted to US$3.1 billion and total assets reached US$287 billion.